sophiaxc/clustexer/README.md

 ### Introduction

+Visualize your clustered geodata!
-Script for K-Means clustering geodata and generating convex hulls of the clusters to CSV/Google Maps HTML
+Clustexer is a script for K-Means clustering geodata and generating convex hulls of the clusters to CSV/Google Maps HTML

 This script is used to:
 * cluster data with k-means